raavikau/todo_list_app/README.md

 # todo_list_app
-Implement the To Do List App in React
+Implement the To Do List App in React with different Components